Cheap Tickets to Manila

 Although Clark International Airport in Angeles, 80km north of Manila, is not actually serving Manila, its lower airport fees make it more attractive for low-cost carriers.
-Most low-cost carriers fly to Clark instead of Ninoy Aquino International Airport and call it then Manila Clark...
+Most low-cost carriers fly to Clark instead of Ninoy Aquino International Airport and call it then Manila Clark.
 In the future though Clark will replace NAIA as the main Manila Airport.

 Transport to and from Manila to the airport Ninoy Aquino International

 Since Manila International Airport is so close to the city a taxi is quite affordable and the best choice.
 Outside the arrival area are the official yellow colored airport taxis.
-They will use a meter and starting fare is Php 70.
-Alternatively you can take the bus to downtown Manila, also departing in front of the arrival area.Read more in our Manila Travel Guides
+They will use a meter and starting fare is PHP 70.
+A taxi to central Manila would cost around PHP 150 to 200 and can take 20 minutes to an hour, depending traffic.

 News about Airport Manila